 PAMELA MILLER, JD, MSW, LISW-S

 Pamela is a Licensed Independent Social Worker-Supervisor and attorney.
-She joined the Center for Child Policy in 2019 as Senior Policy Analyst, one of IHS’ initiatives created through its partnership with the American Professional Society on the Abuse of Children and the New York Founding.
+She joined the Center for Child Policy in 2019 as Senior Policy and Law Analyst, one of IHS’ initiatives created through its partnership with the American Professional Society on the Abuse of Children and the New York Founding.

 She was previously the founder and Executive Director of the Children’s Justice Project which provided targeted economic assistance to impoverished children who had also experienced maltreatment.
 For many years she was a psychotherapist at Lighthouse Youth and Family Services where she specialized in treating attachment and traumatic disorders for young children in foster care, with a particular focus on sexual abuse and child torture survivors.
 She consults on complex cases, testifies as a social scientist, and trains child maltreatment professionals in evidence-based methods.

 Pamela is a Certified Trauma Practitioner with the National Institute on Trauma and Loss in Children.
 She was trained by Dr. Bruce Perry in the Neurosequential Model of Therapeutics and trained with Dr. Bessel van der Kolk to become Certified in Body-Based Trauma Treatment.
 Pamela studied with Dr. Judith Cohen to become Certified in TF-CBT.
 She has also studied at the Theraplay Institute, trained in PCIT/CARE, and in Child-Centered Play Therapy.